ritik168/Blinkit---Customer-Churn-and-Operational-Efficiency-Analysis/README.md

 .
 Blinkit_DA_Ritik Kumar.pdf: A PDF report containing an in-depth analysis of the findings and business recommendations.

-# Key Queries and Insights.
+#  📊 Key Queries and Insights.

+.
 In the queries.sql file, you will find SQL queries designed to extract and analyze key business metrics.
 These queries were used to:

-.Analyze customer behaviour, including churn rate and sales trends.
+.
+Analyze customer behaviour, including churn rate and sales trends.

-.Optimize performance with advanced SQL techniques like joins, aggregations, and subqueries.
+.
+Optimize performance with advanced SQL techniques like joins, aggregations, and subqueries.

 # How to Use